joshfinley/joshfinley.github.io/_posts/2020-09-04-masm64-peb-exports.md

 ## 3. Search loop

-The next part is where things differ slightly.
+This is where things differ slightly.
 Instead of identifying predetermined syscall functions and their respective syscall values, we loop over the export table and look for our target (passed in `ecx`).
-If we find its hashmatch, all we have to do is fixup its virtual address and return it in `rax`.
+If we find a function name whose DJB2 hash matches the target, all we have to do is fixup its virtual address and return it in `rax`.

 ```
         xor     rax, rax                                                      ; Set counter to 0